Modeling lower-truncated and right-censored insurance claims with an extension of the MBBEFD class: Introduction

 {\bf Organization.} This manuscript is organized as follows.
 In the next section, we state the necessary properties that any exposure curve has to fulfill in order to describe distribution functions allowing to model lower-truncated and right-censored claims.
 In Section \ref{sec 3}, we start from the MBBEFD class of distributions of Bernegger \cite{Bernegger} by stating some of its properties, and then we extend it to a richer family of distributions, the Bernegger class.
-In Section \ref{logarithmic section}, we introduce a subclass of the Bernegger class that incorporates the MBBEFD class of distributions, whereas in Section \ref{exponential section}, we treat another subclass of distributions that includes the exponential distribution.
-In Section \ref{examples}, we use a real dataset of lower-truncated and right-censored claims in order to compare the performance of the MBBEFD class of distributions to four other classes of distributions when trying to fit those models using maximum likelihood estimation (MLE).
-Finally, the last section concludes this work.
-All mathematical proofs are provided in the appendix.
+In Section \ref{logarithmic section}, we introduce a subclass of the Bernegger class that incorporates the logistic distribution as well as the MBBEFD class of distributions, whereas in Section \ref{exponential section}, we treat another subclass of distributions that includes the lower-truncated and right-censored exponential distribution.
+In Section \ref{examples}, we use a real dataset of lower-truncated and right-censored claims in order to compare the performance of the gamma and the log-normal model to five examples belonging to the Bernegger class, fitting all these models using maximum likelihood estimation (MLE).
+Finally, in Section \ref{Extrapolation}, we consider the influence of a change in the deductible or the maximal cover on the observed claims distribution.
+The last section concludes this work.
+All mathematical proofs and parameters of the fitted models are provided in the appendix.